 All new homes already have to meet the mandatory national standard set out in the Building Regulations (125 litres/person/day).
-The NPPG says 'Where there is a clear local need, local planning authorities can set out Local Plan policies requiring new dwellings to meet the tighter Building Regulations optional requirement of 110 litres/person/day'21.
+The NPPG says 'Where there is a clear local need, local planning authorities can set http://thegreenblue.org.uk/~/media/TheGreenBlue/Files-and-Documents/Leaflets/The Green Guide to Boat Washdown Systems.ashx out Local Plan policies requiring new dwellings to meet the tighter Building Regulations optional requirement of 110 litres/person/day21.